 Ms Batshon has been a member of the Board since 18 March 2013.
+She is also a Member of the Board Audit Committee, Board Risk Committee and Board Credit Delegation.

 Ms Batshon is the Senior Vice President and Area Head for Arab Bank plc - Asia Pacific.
+She has more than 30 years of banking experience across a range of business areas and geographical regions.